-After a 1 1/2-hour bus ride from Penang, we had finally arrived.
+After a 1 1/2-hour bus ride from Penang, Malaysia we had finally arrived at the Banjaran Hotsprings Retreat in Ipoh.
 Weary and worn, I was overwhelmed with joy as we approached the lush entrance of this breathtaking tropical retreat and meditation center in Ipoh.
 I had never seen anything like it and I was ecstatic to be there.
 What a stunning place!
-The 17-acre hot springs retreat sits along side a natural geothermal hot springs, hugged by limestone cliffs with natural caves, a pristine jungle and waterfalls.
+The 17-acre hot springs retreat sits alongside a natural geothermal hot springs, hugged by limestone cliffs with natural caves, a pristine jungle, and waterfalls.

-My first impression upon entry is the sound of rushing water and enormous black clay pots in pools of water that shimmered like glass with floating enormous emerald-green waterlily pods floating in the water.
+My first impression upon entry to the Banjaran Hotsprings Retreat is the sound of rushing water and enormous black clay pots in pools of water that shimmered like glass with floating enormous emerald-green waterlily pods floating in the water.
 A quick check-in had me riding the golf cart and my luggage to a private villa.
 Making my way through the lush tropical property, we passed the large geothermal lake with its four geothermal “dipping pools”(jacuzzi’s) and heard the waterfalls streaming into it.

 I could also see signs for the granite and limestone meditation cave, the juice bar, the crystal cave, and the thermal steam cave.

-They even have a ice cave, where you can go to cool off after the hot jacuzzi!
-And finally we passed the fishpond for pedicures (Garra Therapy).
+They even have an ice cave, where you can go to cool off after the hot jacuzzi!
+And finally, we passed the fishpond for pedicures (Garra Therapy).

 This was a tropical paradise with some of the most colorful and gorgeous flowers seen at every turn.

 Banjaran Hotsprings Retreat: My Bungalow